kitspace/kicad_footprints/README.md

 ### Adding submodules

-If you know of any KiCAD footprint repositories that have not been added please [file an issue](https://github.com/kitspace/kicad_footprints/issues) and I will add them.
+If you know of any KiCad footprint repositories that have not been added please [file an issue](https://github.com/kitspace/kicad_footprints/issues) and I will add them.

 If you want to maintain a private fork of this repository with some private submodules you can add them simply by: